 Industry Intelligence – Oracle Product Lifecycle Management Cloud allows you to define inspection plans by connecting product design standards and quality specifications.

-While these scores are just averages of more detailed metrics, they show the strengths and weaknesses of each ERP system.
+While the above scores are just averages of more detailed metrics, they show the strengths and weaknesses of each ERP system.
 Demo scores are one of several factors to consider during an evaluation of SAP and Oracle.

 2. Deployment and Hosting Options